Myself5/DellInspiron5591Hackintosh/README.md

 - [@RehabMan](https://github.com/RehabMan) for his crucial role in the hackintosh world.
 That will never be forgotten since most of the projects above are based on his work.
 - [@OpenIntelWireless](https://github.com/OpenIntelWireless) for their work on Intel Wi-Fi cards (no anyone else wanted to work on this in the past so he's doing something deemed by all impossible)
 - [@0xFireWolf](https://github.com/0xFireWolf) for his work on Realtek card reader driver (finally someone is working on it)
+- [@arch-dev](https://github.com/arch-dev/) for his Inspiron 5767 repo this is based on